-For most of us, our everyday surroundings seem to encourage complication.
+For most of us, our everyday surroundings seem to encourage complications.
 We pack our schedules with meetings, appointments, and extracurriculars.
 We attempt to multitask complex projects.
 And we strive to keep up with the “breakneck speed” at which the rest of the world moves.

 Obviously, when we live in this type of environment, it’s easy to get sucked into the chaos of it all.